Weyes Blood

-Her music has undergone significant changes throughout her career.
-She has been involved in the underground noise music scene and was briefly bassist of the Portland, Oregon-based group Jackie-O Motherfucker and was the singer for the band Satanized.
-As Weyes Bluhd she made three self-released albums, changing to Weyes Blood to release The Outside Room (2011) on micro-label Not Not Fun Records.
+Mering's career began with her early involvement in the underground noise music scene and tenure as a member bassist of the Portland, Oregon-based experimental rock group Jackie-O Motherfucker and singer for the band Satanized.

+As Weyes Bluhd she released three self-released solo albums exploring softer pop and folk sounds before adopting the alternate moniker Weyes Blood to release The Outside Room (2011) on micro-label Not Not Fun Records.
 She then signed a recording contract with independent label Mexican Summer, releasing The Innocents (2014) and Front Row Seat to Earth (2016).
 She released her fourth studio album, Titanic Rising (2019) on Sub Pop, to critical acclaim.
-Her fifth studio album, And in the Darkness, Hearts Aglow, was released on Sub Pop on November 18, 2022.
+Her fifth studio album, And in the Darkness, Hearts Aglow, was released on Sub Pop on November 18, 2022 to further acclaim.

 Life and career

 1988–2002: Early life

 Natalie Laura Mering was born on June 11, 1988, in Santa Monica, California, into a deeply religious born again Pentecostal Christian family.
-Commenting on her upbringing, Mering said: "I was raised in a real spiritual, Bible Belt household.
-So I developed my own cynicism because there are always things in the Bible that really bum me out....
-I became really obsessed with the Kids in the Hall as a kid, and they had Scott Thompson, who's like the one gay member.
-I remember having this feeling that 'Oh, Scott Thompson isn't going to heaven?
-How could that be?'
-That was my first big tipoff that something wasn't quite right with dogmatic Christianity.
-And then I was just trying to undo it at the age of 12."

 Mering's family moved several times throughout her childhood; she spent her early life in Scotts Valley, California before they settled in Doylestown, Pennsylvania in 1999, where she attended high school.
 Both her older brothers and parents are musicians and music played an important part in her upbringing.
 Her father, Sumner Mering, is a musician and guitarist who was in the Los Angeles new wave band Sumner in the late 1970s.